 During the 2013-14 season in which Correa flourished, he caught the preying eyes of many, critically, fellow-countryman Diego Simeone.
 Spanish Champions Atletico de Madrid’s head coach had been watching the young man’s every move, instructing club scouts to attend the games of the eventual Argentine champions.
 Reports got back to “Cholo” Simeone in the Spanish capital and he wasted no time in approaching his man.
 With such a high turnover in players at the Vicente Calderon every summer, key striker Diego Costa had completed a big money move to Jose Mourinho’s Chelsea and the coach and national treasure of Argentina, Simeone not only needed players to replace the outgoing talent, but he was also looking to change the style of play at ‘Atleti’.
 It’s said that Cholo felt that his side’s attacking play had become predictable and needed a new direction.
 With such technically talented players that can move the ball such as Koke and Raul Garcia, the man of Buenos Aires felt his compatriot Angel Correa would be a perfect fit for his team’s new, stylish look.
 The fee was agreed, the five-year-contract was prepared and signed.

 Everything was in place for Correa to pursue his childhood dreams and take the European football scene by storm.
-On May 28th 2014, astonishingly in the 19-year-old’s medical tests, a cardiac condition was found in his heart and the Argentine decided to undergo an operation.
-Correa was flown to New York to go under the knife in the Mount Sinai Hospital, a reference centre for this type of micro-surgery.
+On May 28th, 2014, upon referral to a cardiologist, it was found that the 19-year-old had a cardiac condition.
+But as an athlete, he was not ready to succumb to the disease and the Argentine decided to undergo an operation.
+Correa was flown to New York to go under the knife in the Mount Sinai Hospital, a reference center for this type of micro-surgery.
 The ventricle through an artery was accessed in order to remove the benign tumour as to avoid damaging the wall of the heart, which could affect performance in the future.
 Following a successful operation, Correa stayed in hospital for several days before returning to Argentina to spend time with his mother and brothers whilst resting.
+To establish a successful sports career, Correa will have to ensure that he takes utmost care of his health, especially his heart.
+In a physically demanding sport like football, a healthy body and mind cannot be left to chance.
+Along with getting regular heart check-ups and follow-up tests, he must be mindful of his lifestyle and dietary practices, and avoid any habits that could increase his risk of a heart condition.
+Arterial blockages often have the potential to lead to a stroke, because of which those with such issues are often implanted with a watchman device to keep a check on any blockages and avoid them from causing a stroke.
+These are some situations he must be aware of.
+Proper rest and rehabilitation techniques must be followed by this young player if he wishes to make a name for himself in the world of football.
 Atleti allowed the player to regain health and rehabilitate with the club through light exercises before officially signing a five-year-deal for a reported fee of 7.5 million euros and being unveiled as an Atletico de Madrid player on 13 December 2014.

 This proved to be just another speed-bump in the road of Angel Correa’s promising career, sidelined for 6 months without kicking a ball, he trained with the first team and was named in the Argentina under-20 squad for the 2015 South American Youth Football Championship in Uruguay.
 Head coach Humberto Grondona had big plans for the kid of Rosario, starting him in his favoured enganche role in the first game against Ecuador where a magical performance led his nation to a 5-2 win, Correa scoring and supplying 2 assists to complete a man-of-the-match performance in what was a footballing lesson for the Ecuadorian opponents.
 Not bad for the first game back of a young player that hadn’t kicked a ball for 6 months due to heart surgery.
 Displaying jaw-dropping dribbling skills, Correa teased defenders with his trickery and pace to lead the next generation of stars from the never-ending Argentine football conveyor-belt to a spectacular Youth Championship title.
 With show-stopping passes to assist 3 goals and scoring 4 goals of his own, including the winner ten minutes from the end in the final.
 The plaudits were out in force for Correa who was named player of the tournament, labelling him as the closest thing to Maradona that the Argentines had seen.
 Quotes such as; “The boy has the movement and finishing instinct of Aguero with the tenacity and energy of Tevez” were being thrown about.
 Such quotes have been said before and proved to be too much for past players to live upto, crumbling under pressure and slipping off the radar.
 But surely not for Angel Correa.
 He finished the season training daily with the Atleti first team and Simeone opted against loaning the player out to gain further playing experience in Spain’s top league to keep him around to assure him of the fact that the “Rojiblancos” are the club for him and the 2015-2016 is a big one for his career.